 Right clicking on the workspace name brings up a list of options for that workspace, the first being to view the workspace within PMR (in the web browser).
-Another option allows you to clone a workspace to your local disk - this will create a copy of the workspace on your local computer in which you are able to make changes.
+Another option allows you to make a local copy of a workspace on your local disk - this will create a copy of the workspace on your local computer in which you are able to make changes.

-5. Clone your test workspace
+5. Make a local copy of your test workspace

-Using the Clone... option from the right-click menu on the workspace you created in step 2, clone the workspace to your PC.
+Using the Make Local Workspace Copy... option from the right-click menu on the workspace you created in step 2, clone the workspace to your PC.
 When doing this you will need to provide the folder in which you want to store the workspace contents - make sure you remember where this folder is!